jseidel5/Python-Probabilistic-Regulation-of-Metabolism/README.md

 The directory 'original' contains different Implementations of the algorithm in Matlab.

-The jupyter notebook 'tutorial' explains how to use the PROM algorithm.
+The jupyter notebook 'PROM M.tuberculosis Tutorial.ipynb' explains how to use the PROM algorithm.

+'PROM_v3.py' contains the Python Implementation of PROM.